redbrick/open-governance/documents/Common-Room-Rules.md

 ## 1. Purpose of Policy

 1.1 This policy is designed to create a welcoming and safe environment.
-The common room is a communal space where members should act in acceptable, safe, respectful manner.
+The common room is a communal space where members should act in an acceptable, safe, and respectful manner.
 It is also designed to maintain the cleanliness of the room.
 This room is a privilege bestowed to the members of the societies which may be revoked by the Common Room Committee, regardless of which society you are a part of.

 ## 2. Violations of Policy